encode42/MatrixChecks/readme.md

 1. Download [config.yml](https://raw.githubusercontent.com/QuantumSuite/MatrixChecks/main/config.yml) and [language.yml](https://raw.githubusercontent.com/QuantumSuite/MatrixChecks/main/language.yml).
 2. Rename Matrix's original `config.yml` and `language.yml` to something else.
 3. Change `cloud_config.enable: false` to `true` in `config.yml`.
 4. Run `/matrix reload` or restart the server!
 The checks will now update on every reboot/reload.
-<sub> For specific Matrix versions, replace `main` in the link with the compatible checks branch.
-Variations can be used (as long as its based on `checks.yml`) by adding `variations/<variation name>` between `cloud/` and `checks.yml`.</sub>

 ## ❔ FAQ
 These checks may not work perfectly with your server.